 Regular and complete cleaning of hardwood and hard surfaces also gives you a leg up on being proactive against dust.
 Dust breeds more dust and getting rid of the dust that does accumulate quickly slows the rate that it builds up.

-- ALL ORGANIC INGREDIENTS: This wax is made entirely from 100% food...
+- ALL NATURAL INGREDIENTS: This wax is made entirely from 100% food...

 - REHYDRATING FOR WOOD: Coconut oil penetrates deep into the wood fibers...

 Wax, oil, and other sealing products on these surfaces also help keep them sterile and free of mites.
 But if your floors are not carpet or hardwood, you may have to find other ways to keep things sealed and clean.